ChristerNilsson/2023-020-NYT-Digits/readme.md

 Pick random numbers from the list and apply random operators.

 Some unnecessary numbers will be shown.
-Please ignore.
+Please ignore them.